Translate

 Complaints

-Any concerns should, initially, be brought to the attention of the teacher, who will investigate the matter with other members of staff and respond to your concern promptly.
-When a parent feels the concern was not responded to sufficiently they may then raise a complaint via the school’s complaint policy.
-Following the meeting with the staff member the concern should be raised to the Headteacher by email or telephone.
-ClassDojo is not appropriate for complaints and we ask that parents refrain from rash messages which cause distress to staff.
+Any concerns should, initially, be brought to the attention of the teacher, who will investigate the matter with other members of staff.
+When a parent feels the concern was not responded to sufficiently a complaint should be raised to the Headteacher who will investigate further.
 This is a very important first step to ascertain the validity of the complaint.
 In most cases the matter can be resolved at this stage.
-However, if a parent is not satisfied with the result of this enquiry, then the matter should be taken up with the Chairperson of the Governing Body.
+If a parent is not satisfied with the result of this enquiry, then the matter should be taken up with the Chairperson of the Governing Body.
 If the parents still wish to pursue the matter further, the Chief Education Officer should be contacted at Ty Penalta, Caerphilly.
-Our complaints policy is available on the school website.

 Relationship and Growing Up Education